kebasaa/qr_apostilles/README.md

 ## License

-This software and documents are distributed under the Creative Commons
+This software and documents are distributed under the Creative Commons Zero v1.0 Universal, i.e. the document and code can be freely distributed, used and modified without any copyright restrictions (see license file).